TaroBubble/SeleneBot/README.md

-# UtopiaBot
+# SeleneBot
-## UtopiaBot is written in JavaScript with Discord.js module in Node.js
+## SeleneBot is written in JavaScript with Discord.js module in Node.js

 ## Description